abuehl/abuehl.github.io/_posts/2026-04-14-how-a-module-should-look-like.md

 However, the `import :Transaction;` is redundant, because that partition was already implicitly imported by the line above.

-We are now leaving those redunant imports in our code.
-We are hoping that the standar will be changed so that this code does what it's expected to do.
+We are now leaving those redunfant imports in our code.
+We are hoping that the standarf will be changed in the future so that our code does what it is expected to do.

 There have been discussions to add a new syntax to the standard, which looks like this: